Join our Newsletter

 Similarly, Freight Prepaid denotes that the shipping charges are the responsibility of the shipper or consignor.
 These charges, along with any other ancillary expenses, are also referred to as ‘Prepaid & add’.

 The freight, in this case, is essentially the cost of international shipping, which can be sea fare or airfare.
-Freight Prepaid is the agreement in case of incoterms such as C&F, CIF, CFR, DDU, and DDP, whereas Freight Collect is seen in the case of EXW and FOB.
+Freight Prepaid is the agreement in case of incoterms such as C&F, CIF, CFR, DDU, whereas Freight Collect is seen in the case of EXW and FOB.
 Read on to understand how either arrangement can be accommodated in a FOB (Free On Board) agreement.

 To understand the terms Freight Collect and Freight Prepaid, we need to understand the concepts of FOB Origin and FOB Destination, with which these terms can be used.